 Electrical connections to most units are made via Plessey breeze connector plugs and sockets, or by snap-type nipple connectors in rubber insulating blocks.
 Leads are housed in braided flexible metallic conduits and enter most external electrical components through tightly-fitting rubber bushes secured by gland nuts.
 The main wiring diagram is common to all Marks of vehicle, but an alternative relay stop light circuit is fitted to Mk1 & Mk2 vehicles.
-Later Marks have a direct in-line pressure stop light switch.
+Later Marks of Ferret have a direct in-line pressure stop light switch.

 The ignition circuit is connected to a battery positive terminal, and thus is not affected by the thermal magnetic circuit breakers in the distribution box except upon starting the vehicle.
 The batteries are charged by the generator; the engine must not be run without the batteries being connected.
 The operation of the generator & charging system is described here.